What Is Rubble Masonry?

 I.S. code refers to this type of masonry as Brought to the course.
 In this type of masonry, stones of uniform height are laid in horizontal layers not less than 130 mm in height.

-The stone beds are hammer/chisel dressed to at least 10 cm depth from the face to facilitate proper bonding.
+The stone beds are hammer/chisel-dressed to at least 10 cm depth from the face to facilitate proper bonding.
 The vertical joints in the consecutive courses should not be allowed to coincide.

 The construction pattern of this type of wall resembles that of uncoursed random rubble masonry.
-The major difference is that this masonry is roughly levelled up to courses at irregular intervals unlike the uncoursed random rubble masonry, where the stone pieces are not laid in courses.
+The major difference is that this masonry is roughly leveled up to courses at irregular intervals unlike the uncoursed random rubble masonry, where the stone pieces are not laid in courses.

 4. Polygon Rubble Masonry